Hercules in the Underworld: Plot

 In the village of Gryphon, the ground opens up.
 A gaseous vapor pours out of the fissure, and, in a flash of light, kills two men near it.
-Meanwhile, in another village, a man challenges people to fight boxer Eryx.
+Meanwhile, in another village, a man challenges people to fight the boxer Eryx.
 After many die fighting him, Hercules learns of what is happening.
 He challenges, fights and eventually kills Eryx.
 Hercules then receives a peacock feather, Hera's symbol.
 Hercules visits Hera's temple, wanting a truce; Hera refuses, so he destroys her temple.
 Zeus appears and convinces Hercules to stop.
 At home, Deianeira tends to Hercules's wounds, and they have sex.

 The following day, Iole, a young woman, comes looking for Hercules and faints.
 Iole says that she is from Gryphon and that they need Hercules's help.
 At night, Iole tells Deianeira that she thought that she saw something outside her window.
 Deianeira checks outside and finds centaur Nessus drunk.
 He says that Hercules cannot resist Iole's beauty.
 She defends Hercules's loyalty and slaps Nessus, but starts to doubt when sees Iole sleeping naked.
 In the morning, Hercules, Iole and Nessus leave for Gryphon.
 Before leaving, Iole gives Deianeira a necklace to thank her for looking after her the night before.
 Deianeira goes to a market where a woman recognizes the necklace; it is given to women whose men are to be killed by Neurian maidens, who are trained in the art of seduction.
 Deianeira goes after Hercules to warn him, finds the three at a river bank and tells Iole to leave.
 Hercules, who already knew that Iole was a Neurian maiden, reassures Deianeira of his love for her.
 Hercules and Iole then continue to Gryphon.
 Nessus, who is to escort Deianeira home, however, eventually tries to rape her.
 Hercules notices this and shoots an arrow at Nessus.
 While dying, Nessus tells Deianeira that the cloak his blood drenches is powerful and will prevent Hercules from being unfaithful.
 She gives the cape to Hercules and tells him to wear it and think of her.